albert-yu/emulator-101/README.md

 ./intel8080 invaders
 ```

-To step through one instruction at a time, use the `-s` option:
+To step through one instruction at a time (useful for debugging or as a reference), use the `-s` option:

 ```bash
 ./intel8080 -s invaders